KOSMOS+

 ABOUT THE EVENT

-On 20 and 21 September 2025, the Camille Flammarion Observatory in Juvisy-sur-Orge will open its doors for the European Heritage Days, organised by the Société Astronomique de France as part of the centenary of Camille Flammarion.
+On 20 September 2025, let’s meet at the Camille Flammarion Observatory in Juvisy-sur-Orge for the European Heritage Days, celebrating the centenary of the legendary astronomer and author.

-Visitors will discover the historic building and its large refracting telescope through guided tours, hear stories of the celebrated astronomer and author, and enjoy musical performances and cultural activities in the gardens.
+We’ll wander through the historic building and its grand refracting telescope on guided tours, hear fascinating stories about Flammarion, and enjoy music and cultural activities in the gardens.

 Look Up: Total Lunar Eclipse